 Ingo Arndt was born in Frankfurt am Main, Germany.
 From early childhood, he spent every single minute of his spare time outdoors in nature.
 Soon he realized that photography was a useful tool in environmental protection, so, after finishing school in 1992, Ingo plunged into the adventurous life of a professional photographer.
 Since then, he has travelled around the globe for extended periods as a freelance wildlife photographer, photographing reports in which he portrays animals and their habitats.
 With his images, Ingo Arndt wants to stimulate and increase the awareness of his viewing audience and show them the magnificence of nature.

-Ingo’s photographs are mainly published in international magazines including National Geographic, GEO, Stern and BBC Wildlife.
+Ingo’s photographs are mainly published in international magazines including National Geographic, GEO, Terra Mater and BBC Wildlife.

 Ingo’s main projects are frequently presented in the form of an exhibition in museums and other appropriate places.

 Ingo’s gallery partner, SmithDavidson, markets his pictures in galleries in Amsterdam, Miami and Mexico City, as well as at major art fairs such as “Art Miami”, “Photo London” or “KunstRai Amsterdam”.

 So far Ingo has published 21 books.
 Take a look here.

 More information on Ingo’s work here.